Donor Insights

 And on top of all of this, the practice of all flavors of Christianity is in decline, with more people identifying as religious “nones” every year.
 This matters because our country has historically been overwhelmingly Christian, which played a key role in our generosity as a society (as Karl Zinsmeister noted back in 2019).

-All this means that there will be larger buckets of philanthropic dollars controlled by fewer people, and along with that will come increased suspicion of, and hostility towards, philanthropy; increased calls for more regulation and reform in the sector; and more of the (mis)perception that philanthropy is imposed upon a community rather than coming from within.
+All of this means that there will be larger buckets of philanthropic dollars controlled by fewer people, and along with that will come increased suspicion of, and hostility towards, philanthropy; increased calls for more regulation and reform in the sector; and more of the (mis)perception that philanthropy is imposed upon a community rather than coming from within.

 As for nonprofits, they’re going to suffer too as their sustaining low-to-mid-level donors dry up along with their supply of mission-critical volunteers.